petermikeska67/NHDS/README.md

 - Auto-detects your local `/24` subnet (or target a custom CIDR).
 - Concurrently pings hosts to determine reachability and latency.
+- Filters out inactive addresses so you only see discovered devices.
 - Resolves hostnames, fetches MAC addresses from ARP, and maps vendors via OUI prefixes.
 - Renders a Rich-powered table with online/offline status indicators.
 - Ships with a minimalist Flask web UI for ad-hoc scans and per-host ping tests.
 - Optional live refresh mode for continuous monitoring.
 - JSON output for scripting or integration.
-- Web Interface

 ## Requirements

 - Python 3.9 or newer.
 - `ping` and `arp` commands available on the system (macOS, Linux, and Windows are supported).
+- `scapy` (installed via `pip`) is used for fast ARP discovery when available.
-- Optional: elevated privileges can improve ARP accuracy on some systems.
+- Optional: elevated privileges improve ARP discovery accuracy on some systems.

 ## Install